lemlac/mulem/docs/reference.md

 Combining empty tuples produces an empty tuple `() & () == ()`.
 The same is true for empty named tuples `{} & {} == {}`.
 This also means that empty positional tuples and empty named tuples are equivalent `() == {}`.
 Both tuples have zero dimensions in both positional and named components; therefore they are equivalent.
 Saying `() & {} & ()` or `{} & ()` and any combination of empty tuples all produce an empty tuple.
 If you think about it, this makes sense.
 They all represent nothing, like a cup that can holds 0mL of water.
 If you stacked a bunch of 0mL cups, you would still not be able to hold any water in it.
 Is it even a cup then?
 That's why empty tuples are treated as `void`, which verbally represents nothing, because they're all nothing.
 Therefore `void == () == {}`.
 The 3 types are all the same.

-This also means that a void function and a function that returns an empty tuple are the same.
+This also means that a void function and a function that returns an empty tuple are the same. *Empty positional tuples, empty named tuples, and void are fully interchangeable at the type level.*

 ```
 voidFn(): void = ()